mantidproject/mantid/docs/source/algorithms/DirectILLCollectData-v1.rst

 * *IncidentEnergyWorkspace* --- *OutputIncidentEnergyWorkspace*: single-valued workspace containing calibrated incident energy, used for incident energy calibration.
 * *FlatBkgWorkspace* --- *OutputFlatBkgWorkspace*: a MatrixWorkspace containing the flat backgrounds.
 Used for flat background subtraction.
 Note that *FlatBkgScaling* is not applied to *OutputFlatBkgWorkspace*.
 * *ElasticChannelWorkspace* --- *OutputElasticChannelWorkspace*: a single-valued workspace containing the index of the nominal elastic channel (can be a floating-point number).
 Used for the TOF axis adjustment.
-* *ElasticChannelIndexPrecision*: number of significant digits to use when the index of the elastic peak position comes from fitting.
-The default is 0, corresponding to integral value of the bin index.

 Raw output workspace
 ^^^^^^^^^^^^^^^^^^^^